Overview

 H. pylori infection occurs when a type of bacteria called H. pylori infects a person's stomach.
 It is a common infection that is prevalent all over the world.
 Generally, it does not cause any symptoms or problems.
 However, in some people, it can lead to:

-1. Open sores or ulcers of the lining of the stomach or duodenum.
+1. Open sores or ulcers in the stomach or small bowel lining.

 2. Stomach cancer